revanthkarumajji/port/README.md

 Built a binary classifier pipeline to predict employee attrition using logistic regression in PySpark.
 > _Tech: PySpark, Spark ML, Feature Indexing, Model Evaluation_

-### 🟣 Library Database Management System
-Designed a relational DBMS from ER diagram to implementation; focused on normalization and query performance.
-> _Tools: MySQL, Lucidchart_

 ---